DickinsonCollege/FarmData2/CONTRIBUTING.md

   ```
   You'll need to know your co-author(s) e-mail address or GitHub *no-reply email* so that you can provide it in the commit message.
 Note: The `>` characters appear wen you press *Enter* or *Return* in the Terminal because the string that is opened (`"`) after the `-m` is not terminated (`"`) until after the final co-author line.

-Inspect the output of the `git status` command to confirm that your are in the right place and the `git log` command to confirm that you have successfully commited your changes.
+Inspect the output of the `git status` command to confirm that your are in the right place and the `git log` command to confirm that you have successfully committed your changes.

 ## 11. Push your Feature Branch to your Origin Repo ##